“Yes Mom, I got it. You wanted curtains for the new home and I am going to have to get it for you. I got…”

 Scarlett was relieved that the lady was not offended and smiled back and said, “ I was lost in all the choices and I didn’t see where I was heading to.”

 “If you don’t look where you are going, then your choices don’t stand much chance.
-By the time you finish choosing, you could be in totally different scenario.”
+By the time you finish choosing, you could be in a totally different scenario.”

 “That is an absolutely loaded thing to say.
 An advice I am eager to take actually.
 Afterall we are the sum of our choices.”